-- Central sleep apnoea due to high-altitude periodic breathing - Congenital central alveolar hypoventilation syndrome - Idiopathic central alveolar hypoventilation - Primary central sleep apnoea
+Conditions LESS COMMON OR Central sleep apnoea due MORE COMPLEX to high-altitude periodic PRESENTATIONS AND CONDITIONS breathing Congenital central alveolar Advanced Trainees hypoventilation syndrome will understand these Idiopathic central alveolar presentations and hypoventilation conditions.
+Primary central sleep apnoea Advanced Trainees will understand the resources that should be used to help manage patients with these presentations and conditions.